arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 **3. Download the Firmware Installer**

-The **Firmware Installer** program will help install Micropython on your board.
+The **Firmware Installer** program will help install MicroPython on your board.

 It will automatically download the latest version of the MicroPython firmware and install it on your board, so that all you need to do is to connect the board and press a button.

 First [download the app here](), and extract the files to a folder on your computer.

-If you're on MacOS, move the application to your **Applications** folder.
+If you're on macOS, move the application to your **Applications** folder.

 **4. Flash Firmware**

-Now open the Firmware Installer tool, select the Arduino Nano ESP32, and press **"Install Micropython"**.
+Now open the Firmware Installer tool, select the Arduino Nano ESP32, and press **"Install MicroPython"**.
 Wait for the installer to do its magic and after some seconds, we are ready to go!

 ![Installer with Board Selected](./assets/installer.png)

 **5. Connect your Code Editor and Board**

-In the Arduino Lab for Micropython app, press **connect** in the top left corner and choose the serial port that comes up.
+In the Arduino Lab for MicroPython app, press **connect** in the top left corner and choose the serial port that comes up.
 This is your Nano ESP32.

 ![Connect to your Board](./assets/connect.png)